GiovanniBruno22/RegisterCalculator/README.md

 # RegisterCalculator

-Python GUI application to calculate dinner total.
+A simple p ython GUI application to calculate dinner total made using PyQt5.